Living in Gibraltar · Last updated 2 June 2026

 Gibraltar Healthcare for New Residents: GHA, GP Registration and What to Expect

-Moving to Gibraltar and figuring out healthcare is one of those things nobody warns you about until you are already there.
-The system is different from the NHS, different from Spanish healthcare, and different from what most EU residents are used to.
-Here is a practical guide to how it actually works, how to register, and what to expect as a new resident.
+Moving to Gibraltar and working out healthcare is one of those things nobody warns you about until you are already there.
+The system sits apart from the NHS, apart from Spanish healthcare, and apart from what most UK or EU residents are used to.
+Here is a practical guide to how it works, how to register, and what to expect as a new resident.

 Quick Summary